 Alongside Ryan Danner, Director of Global Marketing at Red Hat, David has made it his personal mission to help marketers reduce time spent on budgeting to only 45 minutes per marketer, per month.
 “We have to give them the tools, the analytics, and the work flows necessary for that to happen”, he emphasized.
 His team is focused exclusively on workflows and how Allocadia fits into those workflows.
 David is constantly improving on processes that are already in place at Red Hat, and he’s ready to scrap the ones that don’t work.

 4. Trust and Communication Foster Successful Teams

-As the Director of Global Marketing Operations at Juniper Networks, Susan collaborates with her team to ensure they never lose momentum and cross the finish line.
+When she was Director of Global Marketing Operations at Juniper Networks, Susan collaborated with her team to ensure they never lose momentum and cross the finish line.
 The GTM Ops team manages the integration of different technologies in Juniper Networks’ marketing stack, which receive and hand off a lot of data between systems.
 The marketing technologies must work together seamlessly to ensure that data flows correctly amongst the various systems.